|

 Okay, Ian.
 You’ve

-Actually, this voyage
+had the Clan Matheson, Actually, this voyage

 had quite tragic connotations.
 I flew to Lagos, the ship being under a Mobil Charter, and did three months, just running from